Television Performances: 1970s

 A wrestlers' manager (Rossiter) realises there is money to be made by rigging his client's bouts and, on the principle of 'all the world loves a loser', sets out to make sure his client Nigel, known as 'The Butcher' (Alfred Molina, pictured, in his first TV role) keeps on losing.
 Nigel, however, is too dim-witted to notice.

-Leonard played the manager, Sydney Foskett.
+Leonard played Nigel's boxing manager, Sydney Foskett.

 Notes: This series was panned by the critics like no other Leonard Rossiter performance.
 It came hot on the heels of the brilliant Rigsby and Reggie Perrin and was inevitably, and perhaps unfairly, compared to them both.
 Despite the top writing skills of Alan Coren, it was probably the situation - and not the comedy - that let it down badly.
-Only episodes 1 to 5 exist on tape, none of which are of a transmissable quality.

 Critical Reviews:

-of the best comic actors and they combined to bore us to death." - Stanley
+- "Here were the country's leading wit and one of the best comic actors and they combined to bore us to death." - Stanley Reynolds, The Times.

 Leonard's Role Remembered: